uviclibraries/genai-notebooklm/5-nblm-presentations.md

 <img src="images/5-one-article-selected.png" style="float:right;width:300px;padding:10px;border: 1px solid #555;" alt="Only one article selected">
   - Click on the checked boxes beside, **badge-article-2.pdf** & **badge-article-3.pdf** to deselect these two articles so that NoteboolLM will only use the one remaining selected article to respond to your prompts.
 4. If you haven't created a PowerPoint or Google Slides document to start recording the suggestions you like from NotebookLM, now would be a good time to create one.
    - If you'd like, you can use a [UVic presentation template](https://docs.google.com/presentation/d/1fuhWOJu_sq0ivUTY1Ul2h0t7Kff2wZZ0Y5NSnEMh0bY/template/preview){:target="_blank"} in Google Slides, or you can create your template.
+Make sure to be logged into your Gmail or Google account before you click on the blue **Use Template** button on the top right of the window.
    - If you choose to use the UVic template, feel to to pick and choose from the three different styles of the template.

 ## Catchy Presentation Titles